Conditions That May Qualify for Social Security Disability

 Bipolar Disorder

 Individuals with bipolar disorder experience unusually intense emotional states that occur in distinct periods called “mood episodes.”
-One state of mind is called a manic episode and it usually involves being in an overly joyful or overexcited state.
+One state of mind is a manic episode, which usually involves being overly joyful or overexcited.
 The other state of mind is a depressive episode, which makes the individual extremely sad or hopeless.
 Sometimes, a mood episode called “mixed state” may involve symptoms of both mania and depression.

 Some individuals with bipolar disorder may also be explosive and irritable during a mood episode.

-Extreme changes in energy, activity, sleep, and behavior often go along with these changes in mood.
-It is possible for someone with bipolar disorder to experience long-lasting periods of unstable moods rather than shorter episodes of depression or mania.
+Extreme energy, activity, sleep, and behavior changes often accompany these mood changes.
+Someone with bipolar disorder can experience long-lasting periods of unstable moods rather than shorter episodes of depression or mania.

-It would not be unusual for an individual experiencing an episode of bipolar disorder to experience a number of manic or depressive symptoms for most of the day, nearly every day, for a week or longer.
-Sometimes symptoms are so severe that the individual cannot function normally at work, school, or home.
+It would not be unusual for an individual experiencing an episode of bipolar disorder to experience several manic or depressive symptoms for most of the day, nearly every day, for a week or longer.
+Sometimes, symptoms are so severe that the individual cannot function normally at work, school, or home.

 Anxiety Disorders